-I have also recently spoken/taught at the Media Development Centre, Birzeit University (Ramallah, Palestine), Société Romande de Relations Publiques (Lausanne, Switzerland; given in French), Centre for the Humanities, Utrecht University (Netherlands), London Design Festival (UK), School of Information and Library Sciences - Pratt Institute (New York, USA), Nottingham Trent University (UK) and Centre for Creative and Social Technology (CAST), Goldsmiths, University of London.
+I have recently spoken/taught at: Re:Publica 2022, The British Academy, Human Rights Film Festival Berlin 2021, Bristol Festival of Ideas (x3), Open Future Festival 2019 (The Economist), Digital Everyday Conference at the Centre for Digital Culture, Kings College London, POLIS at the LSE, the Media Development Centre, Birzeit University (Ramallah, Palestine), The Baitul Futuh Mosque as a guest of the Ahmadiyya Muslim Youth Association (London, UK), Société Romande de Relations Publiques (Lausanne, Switzerland; given in French), Centre for the Humanities, Utrecht University (Netherlands), London Design Festival (UK), School of Information and Library Sciences - Pratt Institute (New York, USA) and Goldsmiths, University of London.

-Founder and director of VSC Creative, a creative consultancy.
+Founder and director of VSC Media, a digital services consulting business.

 Well, not yet.
 I hold an LL.M.
 (Master of Laws) from the School of Law, Birkbeck, University of London.